 - Repeat it on the left leg.

-Benefits: Improves balance and concentration; strengthens the thigh muscles, calves and ankles whilst stretching the legs and the chest
+Possible benefits: Improves balance and concentration; strengthens the thigh muscles, calves, and ankles while stretching the legs and the chest

 Caution: If your kid gets unsteady in the beginning while trying to hold their posture, you may make them stand with their back against a wall.